How big of a role does diet play in helping to prevent illnesses?

 In fact, the science of medicine and the basic common sense at the heart of traditional healing parted company three centuries ago when much of the western world turned its back on the teachings of Hippocrates, instead embarking on a course which led eventually to a wide acceptance of a prescription for a pill, rather than an individual life-plan to rebalance health.
 The reality is that we need not suffer many of our common illnesses – both physical and mental.
 The right food may not cure the common cold, but it could prevent one catching it.

 What many of us fail to accept, or do not grasp, is that eating is not just to satisfy hunger or stave off starvation, but that food nourishes the system.
 It is the fuel which allows the body to function and, just as poor quality petrol or diesel will lead to the poor performance of a car’s engine, so the wrong foods will hamper one’s health and lower the body’s natural resistance to illness.
-It’s a regime of food, much of it drawn from the world of plants – the fruit and vegetables which provide the minerals, vitamins and enzymes – that helps the body to function at its peak.
+It’s a regime of food, much of it drawn from the world of plants – the fruit and vegetables are the one stop shop for autoimmune x which provide the minerals, vitamins and enzymes – that helps the body to function at its peak.
 Everyone’s system needs its own specific fuel.

 This was something which, for centuries, doctors and healers had recognised and practised; something still accepted in many eastern cultures – reaching back to the ancient knowledge of Indian, Chinese, and even Babylonian civilisations – and which is gradually recapturing lost ground among today’s medical practitioners.